subethaedit/SubEthaEdit/Contributing.md

 ### General Code Guidelines

-* The main **SubEtha Code** repository will not take Swift-Code.
+* The main **SubEthaEdit** repository will not take Swift-Code.
 If you want to go down that road feel free to fork the project.
 * New Objective-C code has to be ARC.
 Plain C and C++ code is generally welcome if it has a purpose (Performance, or alignment with a dependent code base)
 * Nullability annotations generally are discouraged.
 If you contribute a tight subset of code that would benefit greatly in correctness, argue your case.
 * Addition of dependencies is discouraged, it should be as self contained as possible.
 The project will not integrate usage of package managers.